indiesystems/laravel-permissions-adminlte-ui/README.md

 You need to add to your AdminLTE `resources/views/layouts/navigation.blade.php` the following line, inside `nav > ul` tag

-` @include('permissionsUi::layouts.navigation')`
+`@include('permissionsUi::layouts.navigation')`

 ## Create Permissions Command

 This will create all permissions based on route names.
-Note: You should specify permissions on each controller constructor
+Note: You should specify permissions middleware on each controller constructor

 `php artisan permission:create-permission-routes`

+## Create basic roles && assign admin

+This command will create `admin` and `user` roles.
+Admin role will be assigned with all permissions and user role will have profile.list and profile.edit.

+`php artisan permission:create-basic-roles`

+`php artisan permission:assign-admin test@example.com`

 ## Permission mapping schema